-Is Vegan Diet Safe during Pregnancy?
+Is a Vegan Diet Safe During Pregnancy?

-Risks of Excluding Animal Products during Pregnancy
+Risks of Excluding Animal Products During Pregnancy

 Nutrients That Need Special Attention in a Vegan Diet